UWIT-IAM/docker-library/README.md

-# UW-IT IAM Public Docker Library
+# UW-IT IAM Docker Library

 This repository contains the dockerfiles of some shared images that are available on [gcr.io] for the UW-IT IAM team.